Transgender rights in the United States: Driver's licenses and state identification cards

 On July 1, 2023, Kansas Senate Bill 180 went into effect, mandating that gender markers on birth certificates and driver's licenses reflect a person's sex at birth – reversing a 2019 federal equal protection lawsuit settlement which allowed birth certificates to be changed to reflect a person's gender identity.
+In February 2026, Kansas ordered that driver's licenses reflect a person's sex at birth.

 In January 2024, Florida banned changing the gender marker on driver's licenses.
 Additionally, any person "misrepresenting" their gender would be subject to criminal and civil penalties.

 In August 2024, the Texas Department of Public Safety (DPS) issued a statement saying they would no longer accept court orders as a basis to change a person's sex on their drivers license, effectively banning trans people from changing their sex on their drivers license.
 The statement also "directs drivers license employees to send the names and identification numbers of people seeking to change their sex on their license to a particular email address" with the subject line "Sex Change Court Order."
 Drivers license employees are also ordered to "scan into the record" court orders or other documents associated with any sex change requests.
 The DPS refused to say how this information will be used.
 However two years prior, Attorney General Ken Paxton ordered workers at DPS to gather a list of people who had changed their sex on their Texas driver's licenses and other department records.

+In August 2026, the Ohio Bureau of Motor Vehicles announced that effective immediately, gender changes on driver's licenses and state ID cards would no longer be granted at the holder's request.
+Instead, Ohio residents seeking to change the gender markers on those cards must first update their birth certificates.